ajsampathk/pose_imitation/README.md

 |-------|-------------|---------------|---------|
 | resnet18_baseline_att_224x224_A | 22 | 251 | [download (81MB)](https://drive.google.com/open?id=1XYDdCUdiF2xxx4rznmLb62SdOUZuoNbd) |

-If you'd like to use densenet or use your own model, I suggest you take a look at the [official trt_pose](https://github.com/NVIDIA-AI-IOT/trt_pose) repo from NVIDA
+If you'd like to use densenet or another model and train it yourself, I suggest you take a look at the [official trt_pose](https://github.com/NVIDIA-AI-IOT/trt_pose) repo from NVIDA

 Let's optimize this model with TensorRT, run the ```optimize.py``` script by passing the above model weights